Elvis Presley's ‘Honeymoon Hideaway' in Palm Springs Is on the Market for $5.6M

 Now, the Palm Springs home that Elvis and Priscilla Presley rented for a year just after their marriage in 1967 is hitting the market for $5,600,000.

-Elvis Presley, the King of Rock and Roll himself, leased the home at 1350 Ladera Cir. for a year, originally planning to use it as the venue for his wedding to Priscilla, according to Vanessa Villatoro, communications lead for Compass realty.
+Elvis Presley, the King of Rock and Roll himself, leased the home at 1350 Ladera Cir. for a year, originally planning to use it as the venue for his wedding to Priscilla, according to Vanessa Villatoro, spokeswoman for Compass realty.

 But when the press heard about the wedding, the couple snuck out and flew to Las Vegas for a private wedding instead.
 They flew back to the Palm Springs house -- leased for $21,000 for the whole year -- for their honeymoon.